bwJupyter for Education

 A central component of Jupyter is the Jupyter Notebook.
 This is a document that can simultaneously contain formatted continuous text, executable code sections, and (interactive) visualizations (image, sound, video, 3D views).
 Further information on the Jupyter Notebook can be found under this link.

 After a successful pilot project, bwJupyter will start at the beginning of the summer semester 2025.
-The JupyterHub will be available as early as March 11, 2025.
-The corresponding link to access the hub will be provided shortly.
+The JupyterHub will be available from March 11 at https://hub.bwjupyter.de.

 Service Description